SublimeText/UnitTesting/README.md

 <a href="https://www.paypal.me/randy3k/5usd" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-blue.svg" /></a>
 <a href="https://gratipay.com/~randy3k/" title="Donate to this project using Gratipay"><img src="https://img.shields.io/badge/gratipay-donate-yellow.svg" /></a>

-This is a unittest framework for Sublime Text 2 and 3.
+This is a unittest framework for Sublime Text 3.
 It runs unittest testcases on local machines and CI services such as [travis-ci](https://travis-ci.org) and [appveyor](http://www.appveyor.com).
 It also supports testing syntax_test files for the new [sublime-syntax](https://www.sublimetext.com/docs/3/syntax.html) format.

----

-# Sublime Text 2 support is deprecated
+## Sublime Text 2 support is deprecated

 UnitTesting for Sublime Text 2 will be no longer supported.
-Version 0.10.6 will be used on Sublime Text 2 and it is still available via Package Control.
+Version 0.10.6 is the last version supports Sublime Text 2 and it is available via Package Control on Sublime Text 2.

----

 ## Preparation